serverless/components/README.md

 Now every time you run `components`, you'll be running your new component. **Check out the generated files for more information**.

-## Using existing components
+## Available Components

-Instead of creating your own component, you could also choose to generate a `serverless.yml` template for an existing component (e.g. `Chat Application`), which would copy one of the available [templates](./templates) into the current working directory.
+Instead of creating your own component, you could also choose to generate a `serverless.yml` that uses one or more of the available components (e.g. `Chat Application`), which would copy one of the available [templates](./templates) into the current working directory.

 **Note:** If you don't have your aws access keys set globally, dont' forget to add them to a `.env` file in the current directory.